 What is osteoarthritis ?

 Osteoarthritis is a long-lasting, usually slowly worsening condition that affects the joints, causing pain and stiffness.
 It is often described as a degenerative disease, caused by wear and tear over the years.
+However, this view is changing because we now have better detection methods.
+Scientists now believe that inflammation has a big role to play in osteoarthritis.

-Osteoarthritis literally means bone-joint inflammation, but osteoarthritis is not thought of as a typical inflammatory disease, since not all the signs of inflammation are visible.
+Osteoarthritis literally means bone-joint inflammation, but previously osteoarthritis was not thought of as a typical inflammatory disease, since not all the signs of inflammation are visible.
 For instance, though there is often pain and swelling, other signs such as heat and redness are typically absent.
 However, newer studies are suggesting that inflammation may be an underlying factor after all.
 And, at least one possible source of inflammation may be the gut.
 More on this later…

 Though osteoarthritis mainly affects the weight bearing joints such as the hips and especially the knees, often the highly movable joints such as the fingers and thumbs are affected.